Ford loses $827 million in Q3 as self-driving tech partner folds

 DETROIT — Ford Motor Co. on Wednesday posted a third-quarter loss of $827 million that it largely blames on newly revealed plans to shut down Argo AI, a self-driving vehicle development company the automaker had invested in heavily.

-CEO Jim Farley says the company now believes mass deployment of fully self-driving vehicles is "a long way off."
+CEO Jim Farley said the company now believes mass deployment of fully self-driving vehicles is "a long way off," while CFO John Lawler added it could be “five-plus years away.”

 Ford's adjusted earnings before interest and taxes fell 40 percent from the same period a year ago, to $1.8 billion.
 That's slightly higher than the $1.4 billion to $1.7 billion range it projected last month along with a warning that inflation had significantly increased supplier costs.